 9.4.2.294 WUR Protection element

-The WUR Protection element is used to update the BPN and Key ID maintained by a WUR non-AP STA.
+The WUR Protection element is used to update the BPN maintained by a WUR non-AP STA.
 The format of the WUR Protection element is shown in Figure 9-xxx (WUR Protection element format).